Yoddikko/Yodd-s-cool-repos-collection/README.md

 # Yodd's Cool Repos Collection
-A collection of useful and cool repos, channels and channels I found
+A collection of useful and cool repos, sites and channels I found

 ## Legend
 - 🏆 = Tested and personally recommended